tversteeg/wedding/content/schedule.md

 In the early morning we will hold a [traditional Vietnamese tea ceremony](https://vietnamtravel.com/traditional-vietnamese-tea-ceremony/) at Ha's parents house.
 It usually takes place at 9 AM and ends before lunch time.

 ![](/bungqu.jpg)
-#### Lunch

-After the ceremony there will be some time to relax and eat something small.
-We will look for a place with AC to chill so everyone doesn't have to suffer Saigon's deadly heat.

 #### Reception